Itcomp-dev/ITC002A-Typescript-Labs/LAB4 - Classes, Interfaces and Enums.md

 # Lab 4: Classes, Interfaces and Enums

+Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+Typecript developers can build their applications using this object-oriented class-based approach.

+In this lab, we'll learn how to use OOP concepts within a Typesript project.

 ## Working with Classes

+First, we'll create a class and define its fields and methods:

 1. Open the starter project with VSCode
 2. Go to `src/models.ts` and transform the `Task` interface into a class